-And in the evening, join us in Handforth for an Arabian Night starring Lorna, with buffet dinner and live music!
-The evening event is organised in collaboration with Alizzah Bellydance and Kadhem Abbid Arabian Nights.
+And in the evening, join us at St Clements Church in Chorlton for a Boogie Night starring Lorna!
+The evening event is organised in collaboration with Alizzah Bellydance, and ticket sales are via Alizzah.

 Date: Saturday the 14th of September